Nissan Cube: EV-02 (2008)

-Third generation (Z12; 2009)
+Third generation (Z12; 2008)

 The third-generation Cube was revealed for the first time at the Los Angeles Auto Show, on November 19, 2008.
 It was the first generation of the Cube to be officially exported beyond Japan, including to the European and North American markets.
 The Cube went on sale in Japan on November 19, 2008, and the U.S. on May 5, 2009.

 The updated model has more rounded and curved styling in the rear bumper area, in the asymmetrical rear window which wraps around to the passenger side, and in the driver and front-passenger windows.
 The tailgate is side-hinged to swing open like a door, rather than upward like a hatch.
 The hatch hinge is on the right side for countries with left-hand traffic such as Japan and the UK; on the left side for right-hand traffic markets such as North America.

 Seating capacity remains at five.
 According to Nissan designers, the interior is inspired by the 'enveloping curves of a jacuzzi to promote a comfortable and social atmosphere.'
 Design cues include a water-ripple motif that appears in the headliner and is repeated in details like the speaker covers and cup holders.
 Nissan has developed an extended line of accessories for Cube to encourage personalization.
-These include multicolor appliqués that can be placed around air vents and window switches, utility hooks and elastic bands in different colors, variable color LED accent lighting for the footwell and cup holders, and a sculptured piece of color-coordinated shag carpet that sits in a shallow well on the top of the dash.
+These include multicolour appliqués that can be placed around air vents and window switches, utility hooks and elastic bands in different colours, variable colour LED accent lighting for the footwell and cup holders, and a sculptured piece of colour-coordinated shag carpet that sits in a shallow well on the top of the dash.